What are Shaft Couplings

-A shaft coupling is a mechanical device used to connect two shafts that turn in the same direction in order to transmit power.
+A shaft coupling is a mechanical device that connects two shafts that turn in the same direction to transmit power.
 Shaft couplings absorb degrees of misalignment and mounting errors between the two shafts and allow smooth rotation by providing mechanical flexibility.
 Shaft couplings are categorized as rigid couplings and flexible couplings.
 A rigid coupling is used to connect shafts that are aligned precisely, while a flexible coupling can handle varying degrees of misalignment between shafts.

 There are many types of couplings, and not all types will perform the same in a given application; therefore, a significant evaluation of the application goals is essential when selecting the proper coupling type.